The Great Wall of China: Engineering a Military Barrier Across Centuries

 Garrison Life and Rotations

 Life for soldiers stationed on the Great Wall was arduous and monotonous.
 Ming garrisons typically rotated troops every three years, sending fresh soldiers from southern provinces to replace veterans who had completed their service.
 This rotation policy aimed to prevent soldiers from developing ties to the frontier region that could undermine their loyalty to the imperial government.
 Garrison duties included sentry shifts, patrols along assigned wall sections, drilling with weapons, and maintaining the wall’s structure.
 The harsh climate of the northern frontier, with bitter winters and dusty summers, made garrison life particularly challenging, and desertion rates were high despite strict penalties.
-Historical court records reveal that commanders often struggled to maintain troop strength, with some garisons operating at less than half their authorized complement.
+Historical court records reveal that commanders often struggled to maintain troop strength, with some garrisons operating at less than half their authorized complement.

 Maintenance and Repair Cycles